lennart-finke/classifier-interp/README.md

 We train SAEs on [Prompt-Guard-86M](https://huggingface.co/meta-llama/Prompt-Guard-86M), using the great [`dictionary_learning` package](https://github.com/saprmarks/dictionary_learning).
 The same methodology can be applied on any Huggingface-compatible classifier.
 A guide on how to use this repo is provided in `reproducing.MD`.

+Model weights are included in this repository via Git LFS.

 ### Paper
 🚧 Public preprint to come soon...